 - Infographics.
 Use visual representations for content that contains quick-win tips and supporting statistics.

 - Videos.
 One of the best marketing methods for capturing the attention of prospects is explainer videos, customer testimonials and more.

 - Email marketing.
 Nurture prospects down the sales funnel through email nurturing that’s tailored to their needs.

 - Social media.
 One of the best ways to spread the word about your content is through organic and paid social media campaigns.

-With an Inbound Marketing agency at your side to help develop a strategy and do SEO, web design, content creation and more (Hey!
-I know one you should talk to!), you’ll have turned your website into the hardest working sales tool you have — and the one with the greatest ROI.
+With an Inbound Marketing agency at your side to help develop a strategy and do SEO, web design, content creation, and more (Hey!
+How about Weidert Group?), you’ll have turned your website into the hardest working sales tool you have — and the one with the greatest ROI.

-Want a deeper dive into the world of inbound marketing?
-Check out our online guide with everything you need to know.
+Want a deeper dive into the world of inbound marketing for industrials?
+Check out our online guide for everything you need to know.
 Just click the link below.